fredead/SSHAuth-GoogleSpreadSheet/README.md

 # What is this

- This is an example of using google spreadsheets to hold ssh authz keys for a group of users
+ This is an example of using google spreadsheetsi / smartsheet to hold ssh authz keys for a group of users.

 currently it is done in this order but this can be easily changed